 A successful presentation is the result of three different things: 1) a compelling presentation content 2) an effective and well-designed PowerPoint 3) engaging and interesting delivery.

 Recently, we’ve been talking about how you can improve your content and adjust your PowerPoint slides.
-For today, it seems fitting that we take a closer look at how you can keep your presentations engaging.
+Today, it seems fitting that we take a closer look at how you can keep your presentations engaging.

 Take a closer look at the five presentation mistakes that might be costing you your listeners: